Future Object Detection with Spatiotemporal Transformers: Method

 \subsection{Capturing Dynamics with Spatiotemporal Mechanisms}

 Making predictions about the future requires information about the dynamics.
-A classical pipeline would typically detect objects in multiple frames and then create tracks from the detections in order to estimate their dynamics.
+A classical pipeline would typically detect objects in multiple frames and then create tracks from the detections, in order to estimate their dynamics.
 Based on the estimated dynamics, predictions can be made about the future.
-Given only a single image, it may be possible to make good guesses about the dynamics.
-For instance, cars typically move along their lane approximately at the speed limit.
-For an animal, the pose of its body can convey the direction of movement and some information about its speed.
-However, using a single image to guess the dynamics cannot be done with precision and we can easily find examples where the guess is completely incorrect.
-For instance, a vehicle that is moving very slowly or a vehicle that is reversing.
-We would therefore like to capture spatiotemporal information.
-To this end, we extend DETR to process sequences of images.
+In some scenarios, it may be possible to guess the dynamics from a single image -- for instance, vehicles usually follow their lane with a speed equal to the speed limit -- but in the general case, a future object predictor requires information about the dynamics.
+We therefore extend DETR to process sequences of images.